 - Parts A and B are often referred to as "Original Medicare."
 This is a fee-for-service health plan operated by the federal government.

 - Part C is called a Medicare Advantage Plan or Medicare Health Plan.
-These plans are purchased through private insurance companies approved by Medicare or their certified independent insurance agents.
+Individuals may purchase these plans through private insurance companies approved by Medicare or their certified independent insurance agents.

-- You also have the option of getting prescription drug (Part D) coverage, called a Part D Plan, and additional coverage called Medicare Supplement Insurance (Medigap).
+- You also have the option of getting prescription drug (Part D) coverage, called a Part D Plan, and additional coverage called Medicare Supplement Insurance (“Medigap”).

 - You must be enrolled in Parts A and B to sign up for Part C or Part A and/or B to sign up for Part D.

 Medicare's Parts in Detail